simul/Teleport/docs/protocol/data_transfer.rst

    This function also requires a parameter for the **MTU** and the **EFP Receiver** index which can be set to 0.
 3. EFP will process each packet to assemble a **SuperFrame** and pass each completed **SuperFrame** to the **readCallback**.
 4. The callback creates a **Payload Info** structure from the mPTS, pFrameSize, pFrameData (payload) and mBroken members of the **SuperFrame**.
-5. The payload's stream is identified by the mStreamID member of the **SuperFrame** and the **Payload Info** structure is written to a designated queue for the stream.
+5. The payload's stream is identified by the mStreamID member of the **SuperFrame** and the **Payload Info** structure is written to a designated thread-safe queue for the stream.
 6. The main thread will read the **Payload Info** structure from the queue.
 If the value of mBroken is true, the application may request a new payload.
    If the data is not corrupted, the payload will be passed to the corresponding decoder for the stream.
    .